FIWARE/tutorials.IoT-Agent/README.md

 Each group of IoT devices are able to use their own proprietary protocols and disparate transport mechanisms under the hood whilst the associated IoT Agent offers a facade pattern to handle this complexity.

-IoT Agents already exist or are in development for many common transports and protocols.
+IoT Agents already exist or are in development for many IoT communication protocols and data models.
 Examples include the following:

-* [IoTAgent-JSON](http://fiware-iotagent-json.readthedocs.io/en/latest/) (HTTP/MQTT transport) - a bridge between an HTTP/MQTT+JSON based protocol and NGSI
+* [IoTAgent-JSON](http://fiware-iotagent-json.readthedocs.io/en/latest/) - a bridge between HTTP/MQTT messaging (with a JSON payload) and NGSI
-* [IoTAgent-LWM2M](http://fiware-iotagent-lwm2m.readthedocs.io/en/latest)  (CoAP transport) - a bridge between the Lightweight M2M protocol and NGSI
+* [IoTAgent-LWM2M](http://fiware-iotagent-lwm2m.readthedocs.io/en/latest)  - a bridge between the [Lightweight M2M](https://www.omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-lwm2m/) protocol and NGSI
-* [IoTAgent-UL](http://fiware-iotagent-ul.readthedocs.io/en/latest) (HTTP/MQTT transport) -  a bridge between the UltraLight2.0 protocol and NGSI
+* [IoTAgent-UL](http://fiware-iotagent-ul.readthedocs.io/en/latest) -  a bridge between HTTP/MQTT messaging (with an UltraLight2.0 payload) and NGSI
-* [IoTagent-LoRaWAN](http://fiware-lorawan.readthedocs.io/en/latest) (CoAP transport) -  a bridge between the LoRaWAN protocol and NGSI
+* [IoTagent-LoRaWAN](http://fiware-lorawan.readthedocs.io/en/latest) -  a bridge between the [LoRaWAN](https://www.thethingsnetwork.org/docs/lorawan/) protocol and NGSI

 ## Southbound Traffic (Commands)